sun254667/awesome-egocentric-vision/README.md

 #### 2.10.2 Anonymization & Data De‑identification
 +  **EgoBlur: Responsible Innovation in Aria**
-    - Publication: Meta Reality Labs (arXiv 2023)
+    - Publication: Meta Reality Labs 2023
     - Highlights: The core anonymization system for **Project Aria**, designed to blur **bystander faces and vehicle license plates** at the data acquisition stage.
 Uses FasterRCNN as the detector and applies Gaussian blur to detected PII regions.
     - Paper Link: [arXiv](https://arxiv.org/abs/2308.13093)